connor-ashton-dev/email-tracker/readme.md

 ### How it works

-Using the gmail api, we can monitor emails coming in to the inbox.
+Using the gmail api, we can monitor emails coming into the inbox.
 Using a text file with company names, we can filter out emails we aren't looking for, and notify ourselves of the emails we are.

 ### To-Do